 My Final Thoughts

-Our family history goes beyond our tree names and dates.
+Our family history goes beyond the names and dates in our tree.
 That makes us who we are.

 It’s all about us!